spacejam/sled/README.md

 * [zstd](https://github.com/facebook/zstd) compression (use the `compression` build feature)
 * cpu-scalable lock-free implementation
 * SSD-optimized log-structured storage
-* prefix encoded keys, reducing the storage cost of complex keys
+* prefix encoded keys reducing the storage cost of complex keys

 # a note on lexicographic ordering and endianness